Book unique cottages, vacation rentals, and more on Airbnb

-Thanks to its inland geography, Ontario enjoys plenty of warm, sunny days.
+Thanks to its inland geography, Ontario enjoys plenty of warm, sunny days, making it an ideal spot to book one the city’s cottage rentals.
 Summers can get quite hot, and people flock toward the city’s air-conditioned environs.
 Fall and winter are typically warm, although you will experience sweater-weather days, too.
 These months can also usher in the Santa Anas, strong winds that gust through Southern California.
 Crowds love to stroll Euclid Avenue in the winter, when it is strung with festive lights.

 Established in 1894, this is Ontario’s oldest operating business, and its grounds — which include the founder’s house, original barns, and a 100-year-old oak tree — have been declared a historic district.
 While the olives are now grown in the San Joaquin Valley, they are still brought in for processing, and visitors can tour the two-acre facility and get a firsthand look at how crops are graded, cured, and canned.